-• All controls should be run from T1 and T2 (the single-phase lines).
+All controls should be run from T1 and T2 (the single-phase lines).
 These lines do not fluctuate voltage as much as T1 to T3 or T2 to T3.
-If your machine does not have these clearly marked, try different combinations of T1, T2 and T3.
+If your machine does not have these clearly marked, reference your equipments installation manual or contact the equipment manufacture for technical support to ensure proper identification of the phase wiring.